abinit/abinit/doc/developers/new_testsuite.md

         tol: 1.0e-8
 ```

-In some cases it is important to define different behaviour depending on the
+In some cases it is important to define different behavior depending on the
 state of iterations (dtset, image...).
 This is possible thanks to a tool
 called __filters__.
 Filters allow user to add special constraints and
 parameters when treating documents matching a given set of dtset, image etc. To
-define a filter user use the special node _filters_, each children of this node
+define a filter user use the special node _filters_, each child of this node
 is a filter.
 The label of the child define the name of the filter and its
-children define the set it match.
+children define the set it matches.
 See the example below use two filters that
 simply match one specific dataset.

 ```yaml